Homotopy in Exact Categories: Model Structures on Chain Complexes

-\begin{proof} One may assume that $\mathpzc{E}$ is abelian by passing to a left abelianization for $*\in\{\ge0,+,b\}$, (or a right abelianization for $*\in\{\le0,-\}$).
+\begin{proof} One may assume that $\mathpzc{E}$ is abelian by passing to a left abelianisation for $*\in\{\ge0,+,b\}$, (or a right abelianisation for $*\in\{\le0,-\}$).
 The result in this case follows from the long exact sequence on homology. \end{proof}